sul-cidr/mime-hai-seminar-slides/slides.md

 Sun, Jennifer J, Jiaping Zhao, Liang-Chieh Chen, Florian Schroff, Hartwig Adam and Ting Liu.
 “View-Invariant Probabilistic Embedding for Human Pose.”
 In Proceedings of the European Conference on Computer Vision, Springer, 2020, pp. 53-70.

 :::
 The final tool that we adopted to extract, analyze and compare pose data does not come from Berkeley, rather this is from Google and Caltech.
 It provides a trained model that can project the 2D coordinates of a pose into a probabilistic embedding space (which actually has 16 dimensions), that situates poses closer together if they are probably similar in their actual 3D representations.
-Note that we also get the esimated 3D coordinates of the poses from PHALP, but as we'll see later, sometimes this probabilistic embedding is more useful for analysis.
+Note that we also get the estimated 3D coordinates of the poses from PHALP, but as we'll see later, sometimes this probabilistic embedding is more useful for analysis.

 ---